Miffy

-The first Miffy book was produced in 1955 and almost thirty others have followed.
+The first Miffy book was produced in 1955 and over thirty others have followed.
 In total they have sold over 100 million copies.
-In addition, two separate television series as well as items such as clothes and toys featuring the character followed.
+In addition, four separate television series as well as items such as clothes and toys featuring the character followed.
 On 30 January 2013, a feature-length film, Miffy the Movie, was released in theaters and stars Eva Poppink in the title role.

 Four television series based on the character have been produced: Dick Bruna's Miffy Storybook Classics from 1984; Miffy: Colors, Numbers, and Shapes from 1996; Miffy and Friends from 2003; and Miffy's Adventures Big and Small from 2015.

-History
+Creation and design

 Miffy was created in 1955 after Bruna had been telling his one-year-old son, Sierk, stories about a little rabbit they had seen earlier in the dunes, while on holiday at Egmond aan Zee.
 Miffy became a female after Bruna decided that he wanted to draw a dress and not trousers on his rabbit.
-Depending on the story, Miffy can range in age from being a baby to being four years old.

 At first Miffy looked like a toy animal with floppy ears, but by 1963, her design was changed to her current incarnation, a stylized form of a rabbit.
 Miffy is drawn in a graphic style, with minimalist black graphic lines.
 Bruna chose to only use black, white, the primary colours (red, yellow, and blue), green, orange, brown, and grey.
 It is his use of primarily primary colors that makes Miffy instantly recognisable, and also popular with preschoolers, because of her bright and intense simplistic colours.

+The simplicity of Miffy’s design not only appeals to young children but also reflects Bruna’s philosophy of clear and direct storytelling, which has helped the character endure over decades as a beloved figure in children’s literature.